cilium/cilium/Documentation/admin.rst

 It assumes you have already read and understood the components and concepts described in the :ref:`arch_guide`.

 This document focuses on a full deployment of Cilium within a datacenter or public cloud.
-If you are just looking for a simple way to run a small setup on your laptop, we highly recommend using our Vagrant environment:
+If you are just looking for a simple way to experiment on your laptop, we highly recommend using our Vagrant environment:

 .. toctree::